CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 Plugin/Theme authors must check version of their dependencies and CMS releases.
 If Frontend dependency has been updated with a new CMS release, then author has to update it in his package and make a new release.
 Plugins should be backward-compatible.
 New features appeared in a release of Frontend dependency should be checked before use, so Plugin won't crash with an old version.

-When making a new Plugin you probably don't want to support all previous versions of Frontend dependencies, so you can set (min CMS version in your cmsconfig.json)[/#todo]
+When making a new Plugin you probably don't want to support all previous versions of Frontend dependencies, so you can set [minimal CMS version.
+See minCmsVersion in package.json info](./module-config#packagejson-info).
+In case if a user with older CMS version will try to install your plugin, he will be notified that he must update his CMS first to use your Plugin.

 ## Big modules

 As we stated before bundled node modules are chunked, so we can load only things we need.
 It works well on medium-size modules such as `@material-ui/core`, but not well with big such as `@material-ui/icons` which has more than 5000 exports.
-In order for browser-imports to work we need to load manifest file to know what chunk to request for imports used in our app.
+In order for browser-imports to work Webpack has to generate a manifest to know what chunk to request for imports used in our app.
 While it's possible to make a couple-Kb chunk for each of 5000 icons from `@material-ui/icons`, the manifest for all of them will be more than 500kb.
-Which is clearly will be much more that size of icons we are going to use from it.
-In this case it makes sense to avoid using Frontend dependency and include icons in source code as we did in [default @cromwell/theme-store](https://github.com/CromwellCMS/Cromwell/blob/master/themes/store/src/components/icons.tsx)
+Which is clearly will be much more than size of icons we are going to ever use from it.
+In this case it makes sense to avoid using Frontend dependency and include icons in source code as we did in [default @cromwell/theme-store](https://github.com/CromwellCMS/Cromwell/blob/master/themes/store/src/components/icons.tsx).

 ## Bundled dependencies